+the proposed classifier is actually the one obtained by plugging, in (\ref{Bayes}), the depth-based estimator $\hat{\eta}^{(n)} _D({\mathbf{x}})$ of the conditional expectation $\eta ({\mathbf{x}})$.
+This will be used in the proof of Theorem~\ref{mainresult} below.
+Note that in the univariate case $(d=1)$, $\hat m^{(n)}_D$, irrespective of the statistical depth function $D$, reduces to the standard (Euclidean) $k$NN classifier.

-It directly follows from Property (P1) that the proposed classifier is affine-invariant, in the sense that the outcome of the classification will not be affected if~$\Xb_1,\ldots,\Xb_n$ and~$\xb$ are subject to a common (arbitrary) affine transformation.
-This clearly improves over the standard $k$NN procedure that, e.g., is sensitive to unit changes.
-Of course, one natural way to define an affine-invariant $k$NN classifier is to apply the original $k$NN procedure on the standardized data points~$\hat{\Sigmab}^{-1/2}\Xb_i$, $i=1,\ldots,n$, where~$\hat{\Sigmab}$ is an affine-equivariant estimator of shape---in the sense that
+It directly follows from property (P1) that the proposed classifier is affine-invariant, in the sense that the outcome of the classification will not be affected if $\Xb_1,\ldots,\Xb_n$ and ${\mathbf{x}}$ are subject to a common (arbitrary) affine transformation.
+This clearly improves over the standard $k$NN procedure that, for example, is sensitive to unit changes.
+Of course, one natural way to define an affine-invariant $k$NN classifier is to apply the original $k$NN procedure on the standardized data points $\hat{\Sigmab}^{-1/2}\Xb _i$, $i=1,\ldots,n$, where $\hat{\Sigmab}$ is an affine-equivariant estimator of shape -- in the sense that

-for any invertible $d\times d$ matrix~$\Ab$ and any~$d$-vector~$\bb$.
-A natural choice for~$\hat{\Sigmab}$ is the regular covariance matrix, but more robust choices, such as, e.g., the shape estimators from~\cite{Tyler:1987p55}, \cite{Dumbgen:1998ku}, or \cite{Hettmansperger:2002p97} would allow to get rid of any moment assumption.
-Here, we stress that, unlike our \emph{adaptive} depth-based methodology, such a transformation approach leads to neighborhoods that do not exploit the geometry of the distribution in the vicinity of the point~$\xb$ to be classified (these neighborhoods indeed all are ellipsoids with $\xb$-independent orientation and shape); as we show through simulations below, this results into significantly worse performances.
+for any invertible $d\times d$ matrix $\Ab$ and any $d$-vector $\bb$.
+A natural choice for $\hat{\Sigmab}$ is the regular covariance matrix, but more robust choices, such as, for example, the shape estimators from Tyler \cite{Tyler:1987p55}, D{\"u}mbgen \cite{Dumbgen:1998ku}, or Hettmansperger and Randles \cite{Hettmansperger:2002p97} would allow to get rid of any moment assumption.
+Here, we stress that, unlike our \emph{adaptive} depth-based methodology, such a transformation approach leads to neighborhoods that do not exploit the geometry of the distribution in the vicinity of the point ${\mathbf{x}}$ to be classified (these neighborhoods indeed all are ellipsoids with ${\mathbf {x}}$-independent orientation and shape); as we show through simulations below, this results into significantly worse performances.